Special Housing Requests

 Gender Neutral Housing Option

-Southern Connecticut State University offers a gender neutral option to students requesting on campus housing.
-Gender neutral housing is available to students identifying as gay, lesbian, or transgender and who may feel uncomfortable or even unsafe in traditional housing selection scenarios.
-Students requesting gender neutral housing should contact Robert Demezzo through the Office of Residence Life.
+Southern Connecticut State University offers a gender neutral option to students requesting on-campus housing.
+Gender neutral housing is available to students identifying as gay, lesbian, bisexual or transgender and who may feel uncomfortable or even unsafe in traditional housing scenarios.
+Housing assignments are provided to these students without regard to biological sex.
+Students requesting gender neutral housing should contact Robert DeMezzo, through the Office of Residence Life.

 Contact: Robert Demezzo